 Now it’s time for the fun stuff… So far we haven’t done much with our programming that you couldn’t do with simple math skills.
 Sure, we’ve told our computer how to do the math, so that makes it quicker, but the essence of programming is teaching the computer how to make decisions in order to do more involved things.
 Conditionals are how we do that.

 - Step one in learning about conditionals is making sure you have a good grasp on comparisons.

 - This tutorial will teach you about logical operators.

 - This article reinforces the concept and provides several interesting examples of how you could use it building websites.

 - This article covers the same basic concept (read through it as a review!)
 And more importantly offers the usual ‘tasks’ at the bottom of the page!

 switch statement, which comes in handy when you have multiple conditions.

 To give you a good bit of practice, we have created an online classroom on repl.it.
 In general, we believe that it’s best to practice programming on your own computer rather than in an online environment, but we’ll get to that soon enough.

 - The classroom and lessons can be found here.
 Sign up or login to repl.it to see the lessons, and be sure to do the lessons in order.
+In order to do the lessons, first click on “Take and Learn”, and then go to Student and click on the Classroom.
 You can submit your answers to check them, and a couple of the lessons include ‘model solutions’.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.